EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/other-data-sources.md

 ## `Resolve<TService>()` Fields

-To use other services in a field we use the `Resolv<TService>()` method on the field.
+To use other services in a field we use the `Resolve<TService>()` method on the field.
 EntityGraphQL uses the `IServiceProvider` you pass on execution to resolve the services.

 Let's use a service in our `Person` type example.